Study U.S. Tax

 Have a question?
 Below are answers to the questions we receive most often.
 If you don't find what you're looking for, please contact us at info@studyustax.com.

-When does the course begin?
+When does the program series/course begin?

-The next course begins October 20, 2026.
+The next series begins October 20, 2026.
 Live classes are held on Tuesday evenings from 18:15 to 20:30 (Israel time).

-How long is the course?
+How long is the program series/course?

 The program consists of a minimum of 25 weekly lessons, together with independent study and practice assignments.